 The Chapel Organ was designed and constructed by the Walcker Company of Germany in consultation with David Drinkwater, then Organist to Rutgers University and Choirmaster of the Kirkpatrick Chapel.
 This tracker pipe organ is a mechanical two manual, self-contained unit with eleven ranks of pipes, nine stops and three couplers.
 Its procurement was made possible by a generous gift from the Alumni Association of the Seminary.
 The Chapel Organ was installed in Zwemer Hall and dedicated in 1968, and in 2013 a significant restoration project was initiated by the seminary working with Patrick J. Murphy & Associates.
 The organ was relocated to Mast Chapel in 2014, where it is utilized in chapel services and institutional ceremonies.

-Faye Taylor, Director of Field Education and the St. John’s Campus, is also a member of the Worship Committee.
+Faye Taylor, Director of Field Education and the St. John’s Site, is also a member of the Worship Committee.
 She serves as an AME itinerant elder and pastor, and she is a crucial leader in our chapel life.
 She brings a number of gifts to our worship including, but not limited to, awareness of the spiritual needs of our campus in NYC, deep and fervent spirituality, and a concern for the well-being of our students.

 In May 2018, our Faculty Council affirmed the following statement about Christian worship and the place of chapel in theological education at New Brunswick Theological Seminary as we began an ongoing process of revitalizing our chapel worship.
 This statement provides a fixed—but fluid in the sense that we expect to revise it—point against which we measure our community’s worship life.
 It reads: